-The role of the remuneration committee is undertaken by the full Board.
-The Board considers that, given its current size and that only one Director holds an executive position in the Company, establishing a separate remuneration committee will be inefficient, at present.
+The role of the remuneration committee is undertaken by the full Board, which presently comprises four Non-Executive Directors (three Non-Executive Directors until the appointment of Philipp Kin on 11 August 2023).
+The Board considers that, given its current size, establishing a separate remuneration committee will be inefficient at present.